-- $(a b) \ldots \ldots$

-- (c) penetrative sexual abuse of a child [or young person];

-- (d) penetrative sexual abuse of a person with a mental impairment;

-- (e) indecent act with or directed at a child [or young person];

-- (f) indecent assault;

-- (g)

-- (h) incest;

-- (i) rape.

-(2) The accused person may only be convicted of a crime specified in subsection (1) if the trial judge is satisfied on the evidence adduced at trial that the accused person was capable of being tried on indictment for that crime.
+- (c) penetrative sexual abuse of a child [or young person]; - (ca) penetrative sexual abuse of a child [or young person] by a person in a position of authority; - (d) penetrative sexual abuse of a person with a mental impairment; - (e) indecent act with or directed at a child [or young person]; - (f) indecent assault; - $(g) \ldots \ldots$ - (h) incest; - (i) rape. - (2) The accused person may only be convicted of a crime specified in subsection (1) if the trial judge s.
+337C is satisfied on the evidence adduced at trial that the accused person was capable of being tried on indictment for that crime.